Name of Policy | Safeguarding and Child Protection Policy |

 6.4 Where a safeguarding related allegation or cause for concern is made against a member of Trust Office staff, the matter should be reported immediately to the Director of Legal and Risk Assurance at Trust Office (or in their absence the Chief Executive).

 6.5 In all cases immediate contact should be made with the LADO to discuss the allegation.
-The Legal Department at Trust Office must also be notified.
+The Legal and People Departments at Trust Office must also be notified.
+Before contacting the LADO, the school should conduct basic enquiries in line with local procedures to establish the facts and to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
 A decision as to how to proceed and eventually whether or not to suspend a member of staff or volunteer will be taken by the Head following consultation with the LADO (and, in the most serious cases, the police) and the GDST.
-In borderline cases discussions with the LADO can be held informally and without naming the school or individual.
+In borderline cases discussions with the LADO can be held informally and without naming the School or individual.
 Where an allegation relates to a member of supply staff provided by an agency, the agency will be fully involved.
 Discussions should be recorded in writing, and any communication with both the individual and the parents of the child/children agreed.
 Suspension is not an automatic response and the decision will be taken according to the circumstances of each particular case, giving due weight to the views of the LADO, and guidance in Keeping Children Safe in Education and Working Together to Safeguard Children.
 The decision as to whether or not to suspend the Head is taken by the GDST alone (having consulted the relevant authorities).

 6.6 In considering the available options, including redeployment of the member of staff, supply staff or volunteer, the LADO, GDST and the Head will ensure that their primary concerns are the safety and wellbeing of the pupils, together with the need for a full and fair investigation which will be led by the LADO, the police, or the school under the LADO’s guidance.